jigyasa-analytics/jigyasa_tree/README.md

-</>Markdown

 ## jigyasa_tree

-jigyasa_tree is a Python library for building, visualizing, pruning and interactively refining decision tree classifiers.
+jigyasa_tree is a Python library for building, visualizing, pruning and interactively refining binary decision tree classifiers.
 It provides tools for inspecting tree structure, generating rules, manually adjusting splits and improving model explainability.

 ---